Papua New Guinea - Sigri Estate

 Cupping Notes: Medium to low intensity dry aroma, becoming more intense during the wet break.
 Cedar, pipe tobacco, mild acidity.
 Clean cup.
 Sweet.

-Roasting Notes: City to Full City ++, depending on the brew style.
+Roasting Notes: City to Full City, depending on the brew style and personal preference.
 We prefer medium roast.
 Will add lots of sweetness when used as an espresso blend component.,

 Note: these are unroasted green coffee beans

 |COPYRIGHT 2020 - 2021- Lost Dutchman Coffee Co.
 All Rights Reserved|